nais/doc/docs/auth/partials/validate.md

 }
 ```

-On the other hand, if the token is invalid due to any reason, the response will contain the field `active=false`,
+If the token is invalid, the only additional field in the response is the `error` field:
-in addition to a human-readable error message describing the situation:

 ```json
 {